Spiker985/x-terminal-reloaded/README.md

   </a>
 </p>
 <h3 align="center">
-  An xterm based Pulsar plugin for providing terminals inside your workspace!&nbsp;❤️
+  An xterm based  for providing terminals inside your workspace!&nbsp;❤️
 </h3>
 <h5 align="center">A fork of
   <a href="https://web.pulsar-edit.dev/packages/atom-xterm">atom-xterm</a>